 - 1. The student will receive a failing grade for the course. - 2.
-The student's academic integrity report will be forwarded to the dean of students, the appropriate division's dean (either Arts & Science or Career & Technical Education), and the department chairperson of the faculty member making the sanction.
+The student's academic integrity report will be forwarded from the dean of students, the appropriate dean and the department chairperson of the faculty member making the sanction.

-Level III Violation: A student commits multiple acts of plagiarism or cheating as evidenced by the instructor(s) on assignments and/or examinations at any time during his/her tenure at MAC.
+Level III Violation:

+A student commits multiple acts of plagiarism or cheating as determined by the instructor(s) on assignments and/or examinations at any time during his/her tenure at MAC.